Heretic-oVirt/packages/README.md

 # Packages repository

-This repository will contain the files related to RPM packaging for the Heretic oVirt Project:
+This repository contains the files related to RPM packaging for the Heretic oVirt Project:

 HVP.repo - the RPM repository definitions for use with Yum